AlekseiGrigorev/FuncTests/README.md

-# Функциональное тестирование проекта на основе использования библиотеки requests
+# Functional testing of a web project or API using pytest and the requests library